The Constitution [pdf] of Staff Council of Carnegie Mellon University

 Article V: Membership of Staff Council

 Section 1.
-The membership of Staff Council shall consist of 2 elected members from each campus unit, as defined in the annually published organizational chart at the Staff Council website, as maintained by the Chair of the Elections Committee, as well as members elected at large whose number is not to exceed the total number of those elected from the campus units, except as outlined in Article V, Section 5A and 5B.
+The membership of Staff Council shall consist of 2 elected members from each campus unit, as defined in the annually published organizational chart at the Staff Council website, as maintained by the Chair of the Elections Committee, as well as members elected at large whose number is equal to the total number of allotted campus unit seats, except as outlined in Article V, Section 5A and 5B.
 The term of office shall be for two years, to commence at the beginning of the August Staff Council meeting.

 A) In the event that there are less than 2 candidates from a campus unit, the Elections Committee will ask the director of that unit to nominate a candidate to run in the election.

 B) A Staff Council representative, who is an At-large representative, may run as a Divisional representative.
 If elected, they must resign from being an At-large representative effective at the end of their current term.
 No represenative can be both an At-large representative and a Divisional representative at the same time.
 Current Divisional representatives cannot run for an At-large position.

 Section 2.
 Representatives are to be nominated and elected from the eligible members of the staff, with eligibility to be verified by the Elections Committee.
 The process of obtaining nominations is coordinated, during the 2nd quarter of the current calendar year by the Elections Committee under the supervision of the Vice Chair.

 A) In the case of a Satellite Campus, the Chair will appoint a member of the staff from that campus to serve as a representative on Staff Council for a 2 year term.
 Said representative will have the same rights and privileges as an elected member, but will be exempt from Article V, Section 10, regarding attendance at meetings.

 Section 3.
 The election of representatives is by secret ballot and is conducted by the Elections Committee under the supervision of the Vice Chair.
 Write-in votes for qualified individuals are permitted.